MateuszPawlowski/Theory-of-Algorithims-Project/README.md

 }
 ```
 ---
 SHA512 method.
 This is the function that performs/orchestrates the SHA512 algorithm on message f.
-Following Steps steps are done in here:
+Following steps are done in here:
 - Set current block
 - Set number of bits to equal 0
 - Set current status to read